-Spring is not too far now, so it might be a good time to start on a Spring bucket list in your Bullet Journal.
+Spring is not too far now, so it might be a good time to start on a Spring bucket list, which you definitely can use as a Bullet Journal page idea.

 Today I’ll share with you tons of inspirations for your bucket list, as well as some ideas on why you might want to have one and what to include there.